williamsumida/csin-py/README.md

 # csin

-csin is a Discord BOT developed in Python to create teams or small tournaments using commands in the chat.
+csin is a Open Source Discord BOT developed in Python to create teams or small tournaments using commands in the chat.

 ## Features